FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerChannelFetchCommand.md

     You can see that the retrieved block is number 16.

 For configuration blocks, the file can be formatted using the [`configtxlator` command](../Config/ConfigtxlatorCommand.md).
-If you'd like to see an example of a formatted block, then refer to the [Formated configuration block](../Config/FormattedConfigBlock.md) or [Formatted user transaction block ](../Config/FormattedUserTransactionBlock.md), reference topics respectively.
+If you'd like to see an example of a formatted block, then refer to the [Formated configuration block](../Config/FormattedConfigBlock.md) or [Formatted user transaction block ](../Config/FormattedUserTransactionBlock.md) reference topics, respectively.

 TBC: HOW TO FORMAT USER TRANSACTION BLOCKS?